-- Introduce sidewalks and other pedestrian amenities west of Connecticut Avenue to provide a safe, comfortable experience for non-vehicular users. - Develop the blocks along Howard Avenue between Warfield Street and Connecticut Avenue with mixed uses at higher densities and encourage residential uses on upper floors. - Provide safe and comfortable crossing for pedestrians at the intersection of Connecticut Avenue and Howard Avenue.
-Support signal warrant study for SHA and/or circulation study. - Promote public amenities near the train station.
+- Introduce sidewalks and other pedestrian amenities west of Connecticut Avenue to provide a safe, comfortable experience for non-vehicular users; - Develop the blocks along Howard Avenue between Warfield Street and Connecticut Avenue with mixed uses at higher densities and encourage residential uses on upper floors; - Provide safe and comfortable crossing for pedestrians at the intersection of Connecticut Avenue and Howard Avenue.
+Support signal warrant study for SHA and/or circulation study; - Promote public amenities near the train station; - Evaluate potential for shared uses, including parking, should SHA's West Howard Avenue property redevelop.

-- Designate Concord Street and Dupont Avenue as Business District streets with 70-foot rights-of-way. - Designate Howard Avenue east of Connecticut Avenue, Summit Avenue from Howard Avenue to Knowles Avenue and Kensington Parkway from Howard Avenue to Frederick Avenue as Business District Streets with 70foot rights-of-way. - Pursue with CSX a potential pedestrian underpass at the train station.
-A 12foot-wide underpass located to the east of the existing at-grade crossing, in line with Wheatley Street, is appropriate.
+- Designate Howard Avenue, Concord Street, Dupont Avenue, Plyers Mill Road west of Connecticut Avenue as Business District streets with 70-foot rights-of-way; - Designate Howard Avenue east of Connecticut Avenue, Summit Avenue from Howard Avenue to Knowles Avenue and Kensington Parkway from Howard Avenue to Frederick Avenue as Business District Streets with 70-foot rights-of -way; - Pursue with CSX a potential pedestrian underpass at the train station.
+A 12-foot-wide underpass located to the east of the existing at-grade crossing, in line with Wheatley Street, is appropriate.